RamJaipur/ramsingh-portfolio/README.md

 # 💼 Ram Singh Jat

+# 👋 Welcome to My Portfolio

-Welcome to my professional portfolio!
-I'm **Ram Singh Jat**, a Senior Accountant with over 5 years of experience in **Accounts Payable, Financial Reporting**, and **Data Visualization using Power BI**.
+Hi, I'm **Ram Singh Jat** — a passionate and results-driven **Senior Accountant** with over **5 years of experience** in **Accounts Payable, Financial Reporting**, and **Data Visualization**.

-This portfolio showcases my projects, skills, and certifications in:
-- Power BI Dashboard Development
-- Automated Invoice Processing
-- Customer Retention Analytics
-- Credit Lifecycle Visualization
-- Vendor & AP Management
+I specialize in transforming complex financial data into actionable insights using tools like **Power BI, SQL, and Excel**.
+My work focuses on driving accuracy, compliance, and process efficiency across financial operations.

 ---